bltavares/vagrant-baseline/README.md

 By default, it load up my dot files (http://github.com/bltavares/dot-files).
 To skip it, combine on the provision\_name  _nodots_ e.g.:

     host_name=nodots-redis vagrant up

+### Using your own dotfiles

+By default the manifest privison my own dotfiles (http://github.com/bltavares/dot-files).
+You can change to point to your dotfiles and have it loaded up.
+There a minor considerations to use your own dotfiles:

+* It must be a git repo
+* It must contain an excutable file called install.sh in the root of your repo.
+It will be called to setup your dotfiles configurations.
+* To make sure it doesn't run everytime you turn your vagrant on, add this to the end of the file:

+    touch $HOME/.baseline_dotfiles

+After making sure you have all the requirements in place, change on the file _puppet/config.yaml_ to point to your repo.

+### Skip setting ZSH as the default shell

+To skip setting zsh as the default shell for your user, change the option under _puppet/config.yaml_.

 ---